 - Is accredited by The Joint Commission, which evaluates and accredits hospitals, health care networks and managed care organizations.

-- Consistently ranked on the Honor Roll of America’s Best Hospitals by U.S. News & World Report.
+- Consistently ranked # 1 in Missouri and among the nation's top hospitals by U.S. News & World Report.

 - Has been designated a Magnet® hospital, which means you can expect high-quality nursing care.